 Buchanan's (1966; 1968) discussion and analysis of shared goods is somewhat informal.
-Weymark (2004) formally models Buchanan's proposal using the concept of a sharing technology, which specifies the distributions of personalized consumptions that are possible as a function of the quantity of the shared good that is available.
-To distinguish between the good that provides the shared benefits and the personalized consumptions obtained from it, he refers to the former as a shared good facility and restricts the use of the term "shared good" to the latter.
+In Weymark (2004), I formally modeled Buchanan's proposal using the concept of a sharing technology, which specifies the distributions of personalized consumptions that are possible as a function of the quantity of the shared good that is available.
+To distinguish between the good that provides the shared benefits and the personalized consumptions obtained from it, I referred to the former as a shared good facility and restricted the use of the term "shared good" to the latter.
 This terminological practice is also followed here.
 In effect, a sharing technology is a production function that has shared good facilities as inputs and personalized shared good consumptions as outputs.2